-This shirt has a tight and feminine fit with flatlock seams at the back and a very small CrossFit logo on the side.
+This shirt has a tight and feminine fit, with flatlock seams at the back, and cool CrossFit inspired graphics on the front and back.

 While this may be on the pricey side for a T-shirt it is designed with CrossFit in mind.
 It allows for full range of motion in the shoulders and has a slim fit that will move with you and never be in your way.